AlirezaFereydoni/event-app/README.md

 # EventApp

-Event app with Some Event build in dummy data files and filtering with routes, I've created this project for practicing routing in nextjs
+Event app with Some Event build with Nextjs and Firebase for backend.
+I've Created this project for practicing Nextjs features and capabilities.